 The film’s soundtrack is excellent, and I found it highly fitting.
 The music here gives the vibes we are watching something like a classic western, helping us understand that Toll Booth is a lone cowboy trying to get by.
 The audio track also brings moments of fun, humour and, at times, helps build tension, especially by the third act.
 As a story, it might seem like there is nothing overly new here, but I cannot deny how much fun I had once the film started to make more sense to me.
 The third act culminates in a satisfying conclusion.
 As the credits rolled, I could have easily rewatched this film again now I knew the ending, and I knew certain clues and details would make more sense on a second viewing.

 Overall, this film delivers a solid combination of thrills and dark comedy.
 The leading performance from Michael Smiley brings a certain strength on-screen, and actress Annes Elwy is equally enjoyable and likeable.
 The Toll is certainly thrilling, wacky, twisty, and highly entertaining.
-It is a story that, granted, won’t make a deal of sense at first, but those who stick with it will find it enriching as certain elements come together to deliver a solid finale.
-The Toll (2021) is Available on Digital from October 20th!
+Granted, it is a story that won’t make a deal of sense at first, but those who stick with it will find it enriching as certain elements come together to deliver a solid finale.